 Shirish (Albizia Lebbeck)

-Action of Albizia Lebbeck or Shirish in Allergies
+Action of Shirish (Albizia Lebbeck) in Allergies

-Allergic reactions are mediated mainly by Histamine H1 receptor (H R) and Histadine Decarboxylase (HDC) genes.
+Allergic reactions are mediated mainly by Histamine H1 receptor (H R) and Histidine Decarboxylase (HDC) genes.
 The expression level of both H R and HDC will be directly proportional to the severity of the allergic symptoms.
-Administration of Shirish bark extract resulted in significant reduction of allergy symptoms in patients.
+Administration of Shirish bark extract resulted in a significant reduction of allergy symptoms in patients.

 Botanical Classification and Native Names